fpsvogel/learn-ruby/README.md

 <!-- omit in toc -->
 # Learn Ruby: a resource list

 Hi!
-As a second-career developer who didn't go through a bootcamp, I've found it helpful to keep a road map of learning resources—building my own curriculum, in a way.
-I hope this list helps you too!
+This road map has helped me as a second-career developer who didn't do a bootcamp.
+I hope it helps you too.

-If you notice any broken links here, please let me know by [opening an issue](https://github.com/fpsvogel/learn-ruby/issues/new).
+Notice a broken link?
+Or want to suggest an addition?
+[Open an issue!](https://github.com/fpsvogel/learn-ruby/issues/new)

 <!-- omit in toc -->
 ## Table of contents